Retail: Legal definition and explanation

-Retail strategy
+Retail procurement

+Obtaining goods in the required quantities and locating them where consumers will purchase them are core retail activities, so purchasing and supply management are essential features of a retail strategy.

 The distinction between "strategic" and "managerial" decision-making is commonly used to distinguish "two phases having different goals and based on different conceptual tools.
 Strategic planning concerns the choice of policies aiming at improving the competitive position of the firm, taking account of challenges and opportunities proposed by the competitive environment.
 On the other hand, managerial decision-making is focused on the implementation of specific targets."

 In retailing, the strategic plan is designed to set out the vision and provide guidance for retail decision-makers and provide an outline of how the product and service mix will optimize customer satisfaction.
 As part of the strategic planning process, it is customary for strategic planners to carry out a detailed environmental scan which seeks to identify trends and opportunities in the competitive environment, market environment, economic environment and statutory-political environment.
 The retail strategy is normally devised or reviewed every three to five years by the chief executive officer.
 The profit margins of retailers depend largely on their ability to achieve market competitive transaction costs.

 The strategic retail analysis typically includes following elements: